jhayes99823/Lexical-Addresser/README.md

 # Lexical-Addressing
-Lexical-addresses Lambda-Calculus Expressions; determines if vars free or bound
+Lexical-addresses variables in expressions; determines if vars free or bound